A chance to give something back

 - As a student you might decide it’s a positive, eye-opening experience

-- Even former employees of The Neuro who want to keep playing a role with us, do so by volunteering.
+- Former employees of The Neuro who want to keep playing a role with us, do so by volunteering.

 Below are some stories that may inspire you to become a Neuro volunteer, and give you an idea of the ways you can help.